1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 I have to say that the body is a little bit on the slippery side for everyday carry, but that’s not the application this flashlight was built for.
 It’s a real hunting light, so the slipperiness needs to be taken with a grain of salt.
 There is some redding on the body, but that’s nothing like the aggressive knurling you can find on some tactical flashlights.

 My package included 2 colored filters.
 A green one already installed, and a yellow one in a separate zip lock bag.
 These are glass lenses you have to put between the bezel and the front glass.
 They don’t have a threaded bezel around the filter, as you see with some other brands.
 Replacing these filters in the dark can be tricky because of this, and they are easier to drop or get your greasy fingerprints on.
 I’m curious why they chose to do this.
 They probably have thought this through, but I can see the benefits of a filter with a bezel attached.

 Another thing I noticed is the watery grease Maxtoch is using on the threads.
 When I unscrew the tailcap, there is some light grease (lube) on the switch retaining ring.
-It looks like they are using very thin lube, which becomes a bit too thin after using.
+It looks like they are using very thin lube, which becomes a bit too thin after using it.
 I don’t know the reason they choose this type of lube, though.
 So it might be wise to wipe it down and add your own silicon grease.

 Build Quality, and Warranty

 When reviewing a flashlight, it is essential to keep the intended application in mind.
 The lack of knurling on the body doesn’t always mean it’s something terrible.
 This means that it’s mainly used in combination with some rifle/gun mount.
 The build quality seems just fine.
 A little more attention to detail would have been appreciated.
 But again, this flashlight is likely getting beat up, so it doesn’t need to be designed extremely nice like your average EDC.